LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 ### **Run a manual job**

-In case the periodic or daily sync did not capture a chat/messaging conversation for any reason (Errors etc.), you can run a manual job.
+In case the periodic or daily sync did not capture a chat/messaging conversation for any reason (errors etc.), you can run a manual job.

 1. Scroll down to the “Manual Sync Job” section.
 2. Select “Start Time.”